 Cultivating Communities is generously supported by Peggy and Jack Laborde and The Herb Society of America, The New Orleans Unit.

-Contact Jen Nierman, Educator and Programs Coordinator, at 504.293.4721 to find out more information about the Cultivating Communities program.
+Contact Edna Lanieri, Director of Education and Programs, at 504.293.4724 to find out more information about the Cultivating Communities program.

 Stern Legacy Map